nzangela/Assessment-1-/README.md

 Some browsers incorporate a Do Not Track feature that signals to websites you visit that you do not want to have your online activity tracked.
 Tracking is not the same as using or collecting information in connection with a website.
 For these purposes, tracking refers to collecting personally identifiable information from consumers who use or visit a website or online service as they move across different websites over time.
 The Website and Services do not track its visitors over time and across third party websites.
 However, some third party sites may keep track of your browsing activities when they serve you content, which enables them to tailor what they present to you.
 Email marketing
 We offer electronic newsletters to which you may voluntarily subscribe at any time.
 We are committed to keeping your e-mail address confidential and will not disclose your email address to any third parties except as allowed in the information use and processing section.
 We will maintain the information sent via e-mail in accordance with applicable laws and regulations.
-In compliance with the CAN-SPAM Act, all e-mails sent from us will clearly state who the e-mail is from and provide clear information on how to contact the sender.
+All e-mails sent from us will clearly state who the e-mail is from and provide clear information on how to contact the sender.
 You may choose to stop receiving our newsletter or marketing emails by following the unsubscribe instructions included in these emails or by contacting us.
 However, you will continue to receive essential transactional emails.
 Links to other resources
 The Website and Services contain links to other resources that are not owned or controlled by us.
 Please be aware that we are not responsible for the privacy practices of such other resources or third parties.
 We encourage you to be aware when you leave the Website and Services and to read the privacy statements of each and every resource that may collect Personal Information.
 Information security